Healing Your Trauma

 “Trauma is hell on earth.
 Trauma resolved is a gift from the gods.” ~ Peter A. Levine

 To heal trauma, you will need to re-establish the biological and psychological balance that has been disrupted.
-When traumatized, you will react with “fight-or-flight,” and/or “freeze” responses.
-These are emergency lifesaving responses meant to be turned on quickly and turned off quickly.
+When traumatized, you will react with “fight-or-flight” and “freeze” responses.
+These are emergency lifesaving responses meant to be turned on quickly and off quickly.
 Trauma responses, however, can get stuck in the body and can remain long after a traumatic event is over.

-Ongoing fight/flight raises heart rate and blood pressure, tenses your muscles, and depresses digestion.
-Fight/flight stimulates fear and anger in your emotional brain, and decreases activity in the frontal part of your cerebral cortex which is responsible for thoughtful decision-making, self-awareness, and compassion.
-Staying stuck in fight/flight also interferes with your ability to connect easily with other people.
+Ongoing fight-or-flight raises heart rate and blood pressure, tenses muscles, and depresses digestion.
+It stimulates fear and anger in your emotional brain and decreases activity in the frontal part of your cerebral cortex, which is responsible for thoughtful decision-making, self-awareness, and compassion.
+Staying stuck in fight-or-flight also interferes with your ability to connect easily with other people.

 Concentrative Meditation: How to Breathe